 Software as a service is popular with large financial services, manufacturers, and retailers.
 So, software licensing and delivery model on a subscription basis model a huge market.

 The efforts of the combined ecosystem have produced results across the continent.
 Although, most of the activity is still concentrated in Johannesburg and Cape Town.
 These efforts have resulted in:

 - An active and evolving startup ecosystem driven by the private sector.

 - Increased funding available for early-stage investment.
-Particularly, at the Venture Capital stage, changes in policy have made funding readily accessible.
+Particularly, at the Venture Capital stage, policy changes have made funding readily accessible.

 - Many startup support and acceleration programs

-- More seed funding options available from the government
+- More seed funding options are available from the government

 Moreover, entrepreneurs need to realize that the world is more connected than ever before.
-Creation of high-growth, digitally-enabled businesses will make an impact in the country.
+The creation of high-growth, digitally-enabled businesses will make an impact in the country.

 It will also create jobs.
 Therefore, build local but also aim beyond the borders.

 Governments also need to create more incentives to attract skilled professionals.
 Additionally, attracting entrepreneurs with international experience will establish businesses in the continent.